BatoolKazmi/FilmCentral/assn3-build/README.md

 - [x] I want to have at least one way to filter the movies in the catalog
     - [x] i.e., Maybe I want to find similar movies (i.e., "other romances", "other movies by Ghibli")
 - [x] I want to be able to search for a specific movie
-- [ ] I want to "quick add" a movie to my plan-to-watch list from the main page, with no notes and a default priority
+- [x] I want to "quick add" a movie to my plan-to-watch list from the main page, with no notes and a default priority
-- [ ] I want to see all the movies on my watch list sorted by priority
+- [x] I want to see all the movies on my watch list sorted by priority
-- [ ] I want to be able to update the priority of a movie on my watchlist
+- [x] I want to be able to update the priority of a movie on my watchlist
-- [ ] I want to be able to mark a movie as watched once I've seen it (which should remove it from my watch list and place it on the completed list)
+- [x] I want to be able to mark a movie as watched once I've seen it (which should remove it from my watch list and place it on the completed list)
-- [ ] I want to be able to add a score onto a movie that I've seen (either when moving it to completed or later)
+- [x] I want to be able to add a score onto a movie that I've seen (either when moving it to completed or later)

-- [ ] I want to be able to see all my finished movies sorted by score or date watched (developer's choice)
+- [X] I want to be able to see all my finished movies sorted by score or date watched (developer's choice)
-- [ ] I want to be able to update the number of times I've watched a movie on my completed list if I've watched it again
+- [x] I want to be able to update the number of times I've watched a movie on my completed list if I've watched it again
-- [ ] I want to be able to remove things from my planning list even if I don't end up watching it (e.g., I added the wrong one, or I changed my mind, etc)
+- [x] I want to be able to remove things from my planning list even if I don't end up watching it (e.g., I added the wrong one, or I changed my mind, etc)

+COMPLETED ALL OF THEM!!! :DDDD

 ## Important to do: